 As Yaniv Masjedi of the VoIP company Nextiva told an interviewer:

 “When I put out an RFP for an audit, I absolutely need impeccable formatting in your proposal.
 If I’m going to trust someone with the keys to our company’s backend, they better be able to tiptoe in, execute, then extract themselves without a single bit of data knocked out of place.

 If you are sending in a proposal that is improperly punctuated or formatted, how can I possibly trust you with this job?
 It might seem strict, but I cannot spare the time to monitor your every movement.
 I need a firm which demonstrates flawless work.”

-When translating your proposal into another language, you need a trusted partner who will flawlessly execute the demands of the RFP.
+When translating your proposal into another language, you need a trusted partner with experience in RFP translation who will flawlessly execute the demands of the RFP.
 Working with a language services provider that has an established quality control process will ensure that your translated proposal is closely reviewed to avoid any mistakes or inaccuracies.

 Correct formatting is vital